baurine/tisqleditor-vue-demo/README.md

 # TiSQLEditor Vue Component Demo

-This demo is created by Vue3+Typescript+Vite, for `@tidbcloud/tisqleditor-vue` package.
+This demo is used to test `@tidbcloud/tisqleditor-vue` package, created by Vue3+Typescript+Vite.

 ## Preview